-This post was supposed to detail my amazing watersports adventures in Key West.
+There are a ton of cool things to do in the morning in Key West, Florida.
+Especially when it comes to watersports!
+In fact, this post was supposed to detail my amazing water adventures in Key West.
 I had bought a waterproof camera and was all set to take amazing underwater pics of coral reefs while snorkeling and shots of the ocean from 100 feet in the air during a parasailing trip.

-And then it rained eight inches in two days, and everything was canceled.
-The morning of my parasailing appointment, it hadn’t actually started raining yet, but it was windy, so the boats were grounded due to the threatening skies.
+But then it rained eight inches in two days, and everything was canceled.
+The morning of my parasailing appointment, it was windy, so the boats were grounded due to the threatening skies.
 Lame!

 With nothing else to do, it was time to wander around the small town and check out the rest of the sights.
 And there was plenty to see.
 First up was the Southernmost Point, the city’s most famous tourist attraction.
 At this early hour, only a handful of people were crowded around it, so I got my pictures in less than five minutes and was out of there.

-Key West is an extremely laid-back town.
+I recommend just walking around to experience the city.
+Key West is an extremely laid-back place.
 It reminds me of a cross between New Orleans and Santa Monica.
 You have your completely non-self-conscious people riding granny bikes, even in the pouring rain, and you have your surfers and hippies who just chill and hang out all day.

 And you have your wild chickens, who wander around town like they own the place.